Ester R.A. Leutenberg and Dr. John J. Liptak, EdD, with Niki Tilicki, MA Ed

 Chapter 3: Can You Stay in the Present Moment?

-This chapter will help teens choose to fully observe the events and feelings that are happening in their internal and external experiences right now.
+This chapter will help teens choose to fully observe the events and feelings happening in their internal and external experiences right now.
 It will help participants let go of the need to continually focus on the past or the future and bring their full awareness to each moment in time.

 Chapter 4: Do You Accept Others By Using Wise Judgment?